-- Angela Chang: ...sort of square inch by square inch.
-And, you know, we actually did find a lot of we were calling them loose teeth. - Leonardo Drew: Um-hum. - Angela Chang: I mean, they were wobbly.
+Angela Chang: ...sort of square inch by square inch.
+And, you know, we actually did find a detached and sitting nearby.

+Angela Chang: I mean, they were wobbly.
 They were hanging like that.
-Or they were detached and sitting nearby. - Leonardo Drew: Um-hum. - Angela Chang: Or they were detached and in the box... - Leonardo Drew: Um-hum.
-That happens... - Angela Chang: ...someplace, and we don't know where they go. - Leonardo Drew: Oh, yeah.
-Um-hum. - Angela Chang: So initially we kind of made an attempt to... - Leonardo Drew: To find where they belong? - Angela Chang: Well, if something was dangling that you know, put it back up.
+Or they were

+Angela Chang: Or they were detached and in the box...

+Leonardo Drew: Um-hum.
+That happens...

+Angela Chang: ...someplace, and we don't know where they go.

+Leonardo Drew: Oh, yeah.
+Um-hum.

+Angela Chang: So initially we kind of made an attempt to...

+Leonardo Drew: To find where they belong?

+Angela Chang: Well, if something was dangling that - you know, put it back up.
 Or to find where it belonged.
 But how do you feel about that?
-I mean, there is damage that happens... - Leonardo Drew: Things are alive. - Angela Chang: ...as it's here, and breathing because the humidity is changing here.
-But there's also damage that happens, you know, in the box as it's traveling. - Leonardo Drew: I've seen the works move around.
+I mean, there is damage that happens...

+Leonardo Drew: Things are alive.

+Angela Chang: ...as it's here, and breathing - because the humidity is changing here.
+But there's also damage that happens, you know, in the box as it's traveling.

+Leonardo Drew: I've seen the works move around.
 I've gotten calls from museums, and the same questions you're asking I've been asked a million times.
-And it's like, in the end, these things are alive. - Angela Chang: Yeah. - Leonardo Drew: It's like, you know, there are certain things that are gonna, like, fall off they age, or you know but you're never gonna lose the integrity of the piece.
+And it's like, in the end, these things are alive.

+Angela Chang: Yeah.

+Leonardo Drew: It's like, you know, there are certain things that are gonna, like, fall off - they age, or you know - but you're never gonna lose the integrity of the piece.
-Convrisht 🗅 2011 Dresident and Fallows of Harvard Collese This interview is made available for non-commercial research nurronses only and may not be dualizated or distributed without everyess written nermission from Harvard and ADD Archives.
-The Menil Archives The Menil Collection

-Leonardo Drew Interview Transcript, Artists Documentation Program, Harvard Art Museums/Fogg Museum, 01/10/2008

-Video: adp2008a\drew\edmast\a.mp4 / Interview #: VI2000-020.2008a / TRT: 01:06:50
+Leonardo Drew Interview Transcript, Artists Documentation Program, Harvard Art Museums/Fogg Museum, 01/10/2008 Video: adp2008a drew 001va.mp4 / Interview #: VI2000-020.2008a / TRT: 01:07:50